 BBX, the operating system that Research In Motion is counting on to revive its BlackBerry franchise, has run into trouble even before the company could install the system in its smartphone line.

-Albuquerque-based Basis International claims the BBX name is protected by trademarks it holds and had earlier threatened to take legal action against RIM unless it stopped using the moniker.
+Albuquerque-based Basis International claims the BBX name is protected by trademarks it holds and had earlier threatened to take legal action against RIM unless it stops using the moniker.

 Basis said RIM had refused requests to stop using the moniker at the DevCon conference, which resulted in the company filing for the temporary restraining order.